 Clearly, signs of ageing begin from your 20’s.
 In fact, your skin is ageing inside before its effects are even visible on the outside.
 To keep a younger appearance, skin must be treated internally.
 But what causes ageing?
-Experts agree that only half of your skin’s ageing progress depends on your genes.
-The other half is the environmental effect.
+Experts agree that only half of your skin’s ageing progress depends on your genes while the other half is the effect of the environment.

 Genes determine when our skin begins to actively age.
 Skin cells, like all cells, have a fixed lifespan determined by our DNA.
-In our skin, they are created from stem cells.
-Every couple of weeks, a dead layer of the skin is replaced by a new layer.
+Every couple of weeks, a dead layer of skin is replaced by a new layer.
 This renewal is what makes the skin look vibrant and energized.
-It takes place in full force until we reach the peak of our youth, when this process begins to slow down, causing signs of ageing to appear.
-As the cell renewal slows down, damage in the skin starts accumulating, giving it a dull appearance.
-The epidermis also begins to get thinner while the dermis’ support structure made of elastin and collagen starts degrading.
+It takes place in full force until we reach the peak of our youth, and then this process begins to slow down - this is when aging is visible.
+As the cell renewal slows down, skin damage accumulates, giving it a dull appearance.
+The epidermis also begins to get thinner while the dermis’ support structure - made of elastin and collagen - starts degrading.
 This is due to a decrease in the production of collagen with age.
 These are all consequences of old age that can be slightly controlled with proper skin care and products, but are predominantly dependent on our DNA.

 Environmental effects however play a major role in skin ageing.
-Proper care against these causes of ageing can help you look a few years younger:
+Proper care against these unslightly forces of ageing can help you look a few years younger:

 - Facial Movement: Due to repeated facial movement such as comical expressions or even something as simple as smiling, finer lines become etched onto our skin in the form of wrinkles.
 In our 30’s, “laugh lines” form near our mouth and “frown lines” between our brows.